I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 I was also careful to make sure there is only one leader - or main stem at the top.
 Having more than one will weaken the tree and can cause the trunk to split when the tree matures.

-Intentional PRUNING is vital.
+INTENTIONAL PRUNING is essential.

 Goodness, so many questions.